Femi-tech/Transaction-Analysis/README.md

 # Transaction-Analysis
 ![Head](Images/ecommerce-analysis.jpg)

 A customer tempo analysis goes to the next level by incorporating transaction data into the scoring methodology to create improved scores that are a more accurate prediction of the customer’s propensity for certain behavior.

+Covering all aspects of the customer life cycle will help to maximize returns.
+Using this data and its research capability enhances customer service.
+It is well worth the effort of looking at these analytics to understand what they mean.
+Beyond that, the best move to make is to act on what those analytics are telling us.

 ## Analysis Findings